These are the best console ports you can find on Android

 World of Goo feels like one of the OGs of the physics-based puzzlers by now.
 Originally a Wii game, World of Goo made its way to Android nearly 10 years ago, which is a feat in and of itself.
 The premise of World of Goo is simple: drag and drop living globs of goo to build structurally sound pathways that the goo folks can then traverse to get from point A to point B.

-Naturally, the infusion of physics leads to some silly fun and shenanigans, but keep in mind that you'll need to be fairly strategic with your goo-building, since you'll need to get a certain amount of goos into the proverbial goal to succeed at each level.
+Naturally, the infusion of physics leads to some silly fun and shenanigans, but keep in mind that you'll need to be fairly strategic with your goo-building since you'll need to get a certain amount of goos into the proverbial goal to succeed at each level.

-World of Goo is an oldie but goodie and has held up well over the years, maintaining its fun and charm with aplomb.
-Be warned, though, some folks have more recently reported game-breaking issues like progress being lost and crashes, but this doesn't seem to be a consistent problem for everyone.
-For $4.99, you too can join the World of Goo!
+World of Goo is an oldie but goodie and held up well over the years, maintaining its fun and charm with aplomb.
+Be warned, though, some folks have more recently reported game-breaking issues like lost progress and crashes, but this doesn't seem to be a consistent problem for everyone.
+So, for $4.99, you too can join the World of Goo!

 Taking stock